Justice Department To Observe National Missing Children’s Day Virtually

 OJJDP Participates in National Conference on Juvenile Justice

 OJJDP Grants Management Specialist Kathryn Barry moderated a panel discussion at the annual National Conference on Juvenile Justice about interventions for youth who have parents with substance use disorders.
-The virtual conference, sponsored by the National Council of Juvenile and Family Court Judges, covered a variety of issues, including alternatives to detention, trauma-informed justice, racial and ethnic disparity, school pathways to the justice system, and LGBTQ+ issues in the juvenile justice system.
+The virtual conference, sponsored by the National Council of Juvenile and Family Court Judges, covered a variety of issues, including alternatives to detention, trauma-informed justice, racial and ethnic disparity, school pathways to the justice system, and LGBTQ+ issues in juvenile justice systems.

 The panel, titled Collaborative Strategies To Improve Outcomes for Youth Affected by Substance Use Disorders, took place on March 23.
 The session discussed collaborative strategies for identifying the needs of youth and family, building community connections, and improving outcomes for the children of parents who have substance use disorders.